eobert2493/plantuml-editor/README.md

 docker-compose up -d
 ```

-The editor will be available at `http://localhost:2730` with a local PlantUML server automatically configured.
+The editor will be available at `http://localhost:2730` with a local PlantUML server running at `http://localhost:9090`.
+The by default points to a custom port of 9090.

 #### Option 2: Local development